Para Para: Origin

-There are several theories about the origin of ParaPara dancing.
-One view is that it started in the early 1980s when men working in the VIP room in clubs would choreograph dances to impress women clientele.
-Another view is that it developed from the Takenoko-zoku subculture that would gather in the pedestrian plaza of Yoyogi Park in Harajuku to dance choreographed routines to popular music and disco.
+There are several theories about the origin of Para Para.
+One theory is that it started in the early 1980s when men working in VIP rooms in clubs would choreograph dances to impress female clientele, while another is that it developed from the Takenoko-zoku subculture that would gather in the pedestrian plaza of Yoyogi Park in Harajuku to dance choreographed routines to popular music and disco.